 Membership Geeks

-Even if you're just getting started with your online business you've no doubt heard people talking about the importance of sales funnels.
-And with good reason – they’re proven to be one of the most effective ways of taking a website visitor from subscriber to customer on, essentially, autopilot.
+Even if you're just getting started with your online business, you have no doubt heard of the importance of sales funnels.
+And with good reason… They’re proven to be one of the most effective ways of taking a website visitor from subscriber to customer on, essentially, autopilot.

-That's right, we're not talking about old fashioned Internet Marking funnels where you fall down a rabbit hole of ‘are you sure you don't want to buy this', ‘what about this', ‘okay then, how about this' until you're no longer sure what you were even on the site for to begin with!
+That's right, we're not talking about old fashioned Internet Marking funnels, where you fall down the rabbit hole of… ‘Are you sure you don't want to buy this?'
+‘What about this?'
+‘Okay then, how about this?'
+All until you're no longer sure what you were even on the site for to begin with!

 Instead, a sales funnel done right will establish a deeper relationship with your subscriber, helping to increase the chance of them converting to a paying customer (or in our case, member).

-So, we want to do our sales funnels right, and in order to do that there are certain tools that we'll want to use.
+So, we want to do our sales funnels right.
+In order to do that, there are certain tools that we'll want to use.

 But first…